Skip to main content

 Keyword Filters for Google Review Rating

-That said, there are certain keyword filters like “best” or “top” that when used in conjunction with a search will trigger Google to show businesses with higher ratings first (typically with a relative minimum rating floor).
+That said, there are certain keyword filters like "best" or "top" that, when used in conjunction with a search, will trigger Google to show businesses with higher ratings first (typically with a relative minimum rating floor).

 coffee shops kansas cityGoogle search results for "coffee shops kansas city"